 Jig for hand-ripping French cleats

-So, to rip holes in the boards, it is helpful to make a couple of blocks of wood that will hold them at the point and same width and angle you wish to rip holes in them.
+So, to rip holes in the boards, it is helpful to make a couple of blocks of wood that will hold them at the point and at the same width and angle you wish to rip holes in them.
 Even though cutting wood with French cleats at a point of 45 degrees is normal, I’d recommend going with something like 30 degrees.

 For example, if you are hand-cutting wood with screws in them.
 At the same time, a French cleat at 45 degrees is convenient.
 Any point, width, and angle will work, for example, just as long as both pieces of wood are cut at the exact moment, width, and angle.

 These blocks can be placed or clamped on whatever support you typically use for ripping a board with a hand saw.
-Ideally, that would be a ripping bench or circular saw or table saw, or sanding block, which puts the board at a good height for cutting, allows you to kneel on it with one knee to clamp it in place and has a slot for your circular saw blade or table saw blade or table saw, too, so that you don’t cut into the bench or circular saw or table saw blade or table saw or sanding block itself.
+Ideally, that would be a ripping bench or circular saw, table saw, or sanding block, which puts the board at a good height for cutting, allows you to kneel on it with one knee to clamp it in place, and has a slot for your circular saw blade or table saw blade or table saw, too, so that you don’t cut into the bench or circular saw or table saw blade or table saw or sanding block itself.

 Hanging Cabinets with French Cleats

-Kitchen and bathroom cabinets can be hung with stud cleats or French stud cleats, each stud cleat providing a robust, semisolid and of cabinet hanging and mounting.
+Kitchen and bathroom cabinets can be hung with stud cleats or French stud cleats, each stud cleat providing a robust, semisolid version of cabinet hanging and mounting.
 One advantage to this cabinet top system is that even if the drywall suffers water damage, the attached stud cleat or French stud cleat will remain strong, holding the cabinet in place.

 On the downside, French wall cleats cannot be used with a soffit over the cabinets, as some kitchens are built.
 For example, it is impossible to use a wall cleat system cabinet with the two together because the attached soffit makes it impossible to slide the cabinet down onto the other side of the attached wall cleat system cabinet.
 This also makes it impossible to use French wall cleats when the wall cleat system cabinet goes up to the ceiling.